youngtailors/go-lane/documents/index.md

     details: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
   - title: Lorem 3
     details: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-footer: MIT Licensed | Copyright © 2019-present Go Bros Team
+footer: MIT Licensed | Copyright © 2019-present Young Tailors Team
 ---